-I’ve interviewed seven re-recording mixers, five directors, two female sound assistants, Beggs’ current wife and first wife, two friends and a former art teacher from his high school in Eureka, California.
+I’ve interviewed nine re-recording mixers, five directors, four former female sound assistants, Beggs’ current wife and first wife, two friends and a former art teacher from his high school in Eureka, California.
 What follows are anecdotes about my process and experiences with a few of those interviews.

 My success in getting ‘A List’ film industry professionals to agree to be interviewed is due to the respect they have for Beggs and his work.
-But it was difficult and time-consuming to get in contact busy professionals, requiring dozens of persuasive emails to nail down a location, date and time with each person.
+But it was difficult and time-consuming to meet with busy professionals, requiring dozens of individual custom emails to nail down a location, date and time.

 Preparing for the interviews

 I thoroughly researched the history of sound for feature films.
 I familiarized myself with each subjects’s background and perspective about re-recording sound mixing using: books, web articles, videos on You Tube, iTunes University, whatever I could find.
-I wrote, edited and re-edited the interview questions in an effort to get candid, unique responses from the subjects.
+I wrote, edited and re-edited the interview questions in an effort to get candid, unique responses (which hadn’t been addressed on the internet already) from the subjects.

 Their expert status in the profession did lead to some nervousness and intimidation before a shoot.
 It helped to quit drinking coffee.
 And I always felt less worried when I was fully prepared.